mrjleo/ranking-utils/README.md

 - `val_RetrievalMRR`
 - `val_RetrievalNormalizedDCG`

+These can be used in combination with callbacks, e.g. [early stopping](https://lightning.ai/docs/pytorch/latest/common/early_stopping.html#earlystopping-callback).

 #### Testing

 Similarly to validation, the following metrics can be computed on the test set (using [PyTorch Lightning's testing functionality](https://lightning.ai/docs/pytorch/stable/common/trainer.html#testing)):